-Hung et al. (2007) examined the relationship between RFR exposure and electroencephalogram readings during sleep in 10 healthy males (mean age, 22 years) (108).
+Hung et al. (2007) examined the relationship between RFR exposure and electroencephalogram readings during sleep in 10 healthy males (mean age, 22 years) (110).
 Participants were exposed to RFR for 30 minutes with a 90-minute sleep opportunity after.
 The authors reported that the exposure to the phone in "listen" (0.015 W/kg) and "standby" (< 0.001 W/kg) modes had no influence on sleep latency, but "talk" (talk = 0.133 W/kg) mode doubled the sleep latency period.
-In other words, exposure to RFR from a phone in "talk" mode resulting in higher

-RFR exposure, was associated with a delay in time to fall sleep.
-Note that this was not observed by Huber et al. (2002) (107).
+In other words, exposure to RFR from a phone in "talk" mode resulting in higher RFR exposure and was associated with a delay in time to fall asleep.
+Note that this was not observed by Huber et al. (2002) (108).

 In summary, some controlled RFR exposure studies found small effects on sleep indicators while others did not.
 Other studies that looked at device and screen time among children found associations with poor sleep quality and quantity.
-At this time, it is not possible to make conclusions about the possible effect of RFR exposure on health, although phone use and other screen time spent appears to be more reliably associated with poor sleep outcomes.
-Further studies might attempt to distinguish between RFR and blue light effects from cell phones, computers, tablets, and TV since the latter has been associated with insomnia (109) and might suppress melatonin secretion, thereby affecting sleep quality (110).
-Finally, many studies OHA reviewed used cross-sectional study design which, unlike longitudinal study and prospective cohort study design, cannot determine temporal relationships between the exposure and the outcomes variables.
-A summary of studies reviewed in this section is available in Appendix Table 5.
+At this time, it is not possible to make firm conclusions about the possible effect of RFR exposure on health, given the considerable confounding from variables such as screen time and device-associated variables.
+For example, further studies might attempt to distinguish between RFR and blue light effects from cell phones, computers, tablets, and TV since the latter has been associated with insomnia (111) and might suppress melatonin secretion, thereby affecting sleep quality (112).
+Finally, many studies OHA reviewed used cross-sectional study design which, unlike longitudinal or prospective cohort studies, cannot determine temporal relationships between the exposure and the outcomes variables.
+A summary of the studies reviewed in this section is available in Appendix Table 5.

-Conclusion and Discussion
+Conclusion and discussion